 7 Sarah D. Sparks, Suicide Is Rising Among Younger Students.
-Here's How Schools Can Prevent Tragedy, EDUC.
-WK., March 1, 2022.
+Here's How Schools Can Prevent Tragedy, Educ.
+Wk., March 1, 2022.

-Find the full text of this and thousands of other resources from leading experts in dozens of legal practice areas in the UT Law CLE eLibrary (utcle.org/elibrary)

-Title search: Student Suicide: Mental Health and Legal Response

-Also available as part of the eCourse 2023 School Law eConference

-First appeared as part of the conference materials for the 38th Annual School Law Conference session "Student Suicide: Mental Health and Legal Response"
+Find the full text of this and thousands of other resources from leading experts in dozens of legal practice areas in the UT Law CLE eLibrary (utcle.org/elibrary) Title search: Student Suicide: Mental Health and Legal Response First appeared as part of the conference materials for the 38th Annual School Law Conference session "Student Suicide: Mental Health and Legal Response"